 Authenticity

-To help you understand what it means to me, here are a few things that make me feel like I’m being my true, shiny, authentic self:
+To help you understand what authenticity means for me, here are a few things that make me feel like I’m being my true, shiny, authentic self:

 -Being direct with communication and asking for that in return from the people I care about.